A leader in the success game: Affirm Holdings Inc. (AFRM) Stock

-Compass Point raised the price target for the Affirm Holdings Inc. (NASDAQ:AFRM) stock to “a Neutral”.
-The rating was released on June 23, 2023, according to finviz.
+Piper Sandler raised the price target for the Affirm Holdings Inc. (NASDAQ:AFRM) stock from “a Neutral” to “an Underweight”.
+The rating was released on July 06, 2023, according to finviz.

 The latest trade, Performances and Moving Averages give us the following Picture